TheHolyWaffle/TeamSpeak-3-Java-API/README.md

 Please let us know [here](../../issues).
 We'll try to help you as soon as we can.

-If you just have a simple question or want to talk to us about something else, feel free to join the [repository chat](https://gitter.im/TheHolyWaffle/TeamSpeak-3-Java-API) on Gitter.
+If you just have a simple question or want to talk to us about something else, please join the [repository chat](https://gitter.im/TheHolyWaffle/TeamSpeak-3-Java-API) on Gitter.